youshaox/cloud_based_data_mining_system/1_vm_scripts/2_vm_setup/0_default2/readme.md

 # Dynamic Deployment part

 The dynamic deployment part consists of two parts.
-It realises the functions to setup the instances and configure required softwares and scale up with one click.
+It realises the functions to setup the instances and configure required softwares and scale up **with one click**.

-1. The setup and control of the vm machines on Nectar via the boto library.
+1. The setup and control of the vm machines on Nectar is via the boto library.
    1. creating the instances via **configure.json** or **command line** argument is implenmented by the **deploy.py**
    2. the control of the instances via **command line argument** is implemented by the **controller.py**